matthiasn/clojure-system-book/manuscript/Client-UI-Reagent-1.md

 Here, we first have a ````pag-item```` component for each page, which is used for switching the view to the particular page when clicked.
 In that case, the anonymous function literal ````#(swap! state/app assoc :page idx)```` is executed.

 Within the ````pagination-view````, we then include one ````pag-item```` for each one of the pages within the tweets loaded.
 This should be updated to use real numbers.
 But then, we would also need buttons for _first_ and _last_ if we don't want to render 500 pagination items or so.
 Pull request, anyone?
-Right now, instead we simply use 15 or, if the actual number of pages is lower, that number.
+Right now, we simply use 15 or, if the actual number of pages is lower, that number.

 Once again, a ````:key```` is assigned to each ````pag-item````.
 As mentioned, this is good practice to follow always with React.
 Don't adhere and at least you're reminded by a warning on the console.